Most people don’t know the cause of their epilepsy,

 Upon consent from the patient, EGI will collect exome sequence data directly from the certified diagnostic lab that has done the testing.
 In addition, the patient’s doctor will fill out the EGI Clinical Data form.
 The de-identified* personal health information to be collected by EGI includes:

-*All personal health information will be confidential.
+*All personal health information will be confidential (de-identified, all the identifying information will be removed).
 Each patient will be assigned a research number and only that number will be associated with the patient’s data.
 All data will be collected in a secure, fully compliant manner and in full accordance with the laws.

 EGI Organizational Structure

-Origins of EGI: EGI was born out of discussions between CURE, the National Institute of Neurological Disorders and Stroke (NINDS), and the EGI Investigators, David Goldstein, Sam Berkovic, Dan Lowenstein and Erin Heinzen.
+Origins of EGI: EGI was born out of discussions between CURE, the National Institute of Neurological Disorders and Stroke (NINDS), and the EGI Investigators, Sam Berkovic, David Goldstein, Erin Heinzen Cox, and Dan Lowenstein.
 The goal was to find a way to bridge the gap between the need for patients to have their exome data repeatedly analyzed and the important contribution these data could make to further epilepsy research.